The view looking down at Angels Landing inside Zion Canyon.

 Five days is a perfect amount of time to tackle the Zion and Bryce area.
 So enjoy this five-day itinerary for the southern Utah region.

-5-day Zion to Bryce Canyon Itinerary
+5-day Zion and Bryce Canyon Itinerary

 As always, take this with a grain of salt and adjust as you want.
 For example, you’ll do Angels Landing whenever your permit allows.
 So plug and play when you have to!